CALDISS-AAU/sdsphd21/content/material/e-courses/index.md

 DataCamp e-courses consist of a combination of video lectures and hands-on exercises, where you will have to solve small coding problems.

 We strongly advice participants to complete as much as the mandatory course curriculum as possible.
-A lot of the same methods will be covered during the course but getting a feel for how python programming works before-hand allows you to get even more out of the PhD course.
+There will be brush-up exercises on the first day of course but we generally assume that you have acquired some experience in how Python works before-hand.
+This allows you to get more out of the PhD course.

 If you are participating in the course, you should have received a DataCamp invite via the e-mail you registered with (make sure to check your spam filter).